-What anaesthetic techniques are available?
+What types of anaesthetic techniques are available?

 Local anaesthesia